What are Community Resilience Hubs and how will the help the District prepare for climate change?

 - Learn more about Community Resilience Hubs and efforts to implement them across the nation.

 Towards a Resilience Hub Pilot

 This same group of community members expressed interest in continuing to meet with District Government staff to create a more concrete vision for Ward 7 Community Resilience Hubs.
 After monthly meetings in 2019 and 2020, the group outlined their recommendations for Ward 7 hubs, including potential sites and high priority services that they should offer.
-The group continues to meet through 2021 to help implement the vision for a Community Resilience Hub pilot in Ward 7.
+The group continues to meet to help implement the vision for a Community Resilience Hub pilot in Ward 7.